larssg/larssg/README.md

 I've been working with Ruby / Rails since 2006, .NET since the public beta in 2000 and some PHP on and off since 1997.

-Currently learning Elixir / Phoenix, hoping to use it for some future projects.

 Reach me at @larssg or lars@sehested.me.

 <!--